 - Feel free to call or email the church with any questions you have.

 Weddings at St. Patrick’s Church are sacred and sacramental services.
 Therefore, all ceremonies will be conducted in accordance with the Book of Common Prayer and the Canons of the Episcopal Church.
 The Rector of the Parish, by Canon law, has full responsibility of determining the appropriateness of all arrangements.

 Who may be married at St. Patrick’s Episcopal Church?

-Christian marriage is a solemn and public covenant between a man and a woman that is entered into in and supported by the presence of God and the community of faith.
+Christian marriage is a solemn and public covenant between two people that is entered into in and supported by the presence of God and the community of faith.
 The sacrament of Holy Matrimony is the liturgical expression of that relationship.

 Marriages solemnized in the Church continue to be nurtured within the community of the Church as a lifelong process.
 Those who come to the church seeking God’s blessing on their relationship should do so with a clear intention of maintaining an active participation in the life of the Church.
 It should be considered normative that marriage take place in the church where the couple intends to worship.